tobias-beers/RNA_visualization/README.md

 This repository contains code, results and literature for the MSc project of Tobias Beers.

-The final version of the thesis itself can be found here: https://www.overleaf.com/read/msrjkjfkthyb.
-Some first writings, which mainly include the basics of probabliity theory, can be found here: https://www.overleaf.com/read/bsdqzxcvhcgw
+The final version of the thesis itself can be found at https://www.overleaf.com/read/msrjkjfkthyb.
+Some first writings, which mainly include the basics of probabliity theory, can be found at https://www.overleaf.com/read/bsdqzxcvhcgw

 Directory structure: